A Nice Prison in Togo

 Then this Louky didn't have any idea, so he gave them the camera.
 The film which he took with these girls, the film didn't finish yet.
 It was remaining some of the film.
 So he thought this man was going to take the pictures, and then bring them to him, then when the film finished, he could get his chance to wash it.
 So they went straight and gave the camera to a photographer to take out the film and wash it, then they saw all those pictures.
 Then they came and arrested Louky.
 The soldiers came with police to go all around the place, and they entered the compound and made the special search.

 When they arrested Louky, in two days, then they brought him to Lomé.
-Then when they joined the case, [hear a case, judge a case] they sent him home.
+Then when they joined the case,** they sent him home.
 They deported him.
 The day when they were going to deport Louky, he came home to pack his things.
 Then these people were fools, you know.
 When Louky got this trouble, they were a group.
 These our people we were living with, they were five.
 They were all in the same company.
 I was living with my man.
 And then there was Louky and the other old man.
 And then there were two French people, Alain and Henri.
 They were five who got this palaver in the compound.
 They sent them all away!
 Of these five, Alain had not got a wife; he just came about three months and he got this case.

 The day when they were going to deport this Louky and the other old man, the one they saw his hand in the picture, they were the first people they deported.
 So the day when they were going to deport them, they brought them back to pack their things.
 It was at that time, these three people who remained, they saw that this thing was very serious.
 So the rest of the photographs they had, they had to go and throw them away.
 And these police people were inside of Louky's room, and Louky's room was like: here is his door, and here is our door.
 So my man came and packed his own, all, and then Alain packed his own, all, and Henri packed his own, all.
 Then they put all the photos in an envelope and then put the envelope inside a plastic sack.
 Yeah, they said they are going to throw it in the bush.
 So Alain was working where they were getting the water, at a river where they got the water to work in the factory.
 He was the one who was looking at the machine which was pumping the water.
 He was an engineer, and he looked after all the machines.
 So he said they should give the plastic to him so that when he goes there, then he would dig up the sand and put all of the photos there.
 Then some people came and called him that one of the machines had stopped in the workshop.
 So he too, when he went to go out, he had this plastic bag.
 If he was not a fool — at that time they were not searching our rooms — he was afraid to leave the photos in his room, so he put this bag with the photos in his garden.
 He put it under the flowers.
 And you know, there were many garden boys there who were working in the garden.
 Then you go and hide things in your garden!
 French people, they are fools!
 Hah!
 So when he was hiding the thing, one of the watchmen saw him.
 So the watchman just removed the thing and took it to show to the laborer director.
 He was an African man; I think he was Togolese.
 He was the director for all the laborers.
 Then this man just took the pictures and went to give them to Chef-Cir.